HSF/packaging/RelocatableSoftware/README.md

 Things best left to configuration management.

 Relocatability with External Dependencies
 =========================================

-What happens to relocatability when we have two packages with a dependency?
-For example `Foo` and `Bar`, with `Foo` linking to `libbar` from `Bar`.
+So far we have only considered a package with no external dependencies other than always required OS/language standard libraries.
+What happens if our `SLPackage` binaries link with those from another package, e.g. `slp_program` or `libslp` links to a "`libbar`" from package `Bar`.

-1. Can move `Foo` if its `RPATH` contains absolute path to `libbar`.
+1. We can move `SLPackage` if the binaries have `RPATH` with an absolute path to `libbar`.
-2. Cannot move `Bar` without updating `Foo`'s RPATH or using/updating dynamic loader paths
+2. We cannot move `Bar` without updating `Foo`'s RPATH or using/updating dynamic loader environment paths
-3. Can move both `Foo` and `Bar` provided relative RPATHs are used and both stay in the same locations relative to each other.
+3. We can move both `SLPackage` and `Bar` provided relative RPATHs are used and both stay in the same locations relative to each other.

-**TODO**: Cases for text/resource file dependencies?
+This only covers the case for typical binary dependencies.
+If dependencies exist between package's resource files (e.g. data, configuration), similar solutions can apply if access uses a path-like lookup mechanism.

 Patching Upstream Software
 ==========================
-The preceeding sections cover cases where "we" are developing the software, or have identified relocatability issues and are in a position to patch these.
+The preceding sections cover cases where "we" are developing the software, or have identified relocatability issues and are in a position to patch these.
 Typical HEP software stacks will use a large number of packages not directly maintained by